REB Images/Blend Images/Getty Images

 Writing bad checks

-Many banks offer overdraft protection that kicks in if you write a check for more than the balance of your account.
+Many banks offer overdraft protection that kicks in if you write a check that exceeds your account balance.
 But writing a check that you know is no good is illegal.
 The risk isn't negligible: Kaplan says some people do get prosecuted for writing bad checks.